The Application Process

 International Students: February 1

 Application to the Biology M.S. program is through the University Admissions Office.
 There students will find detailed instruction on how to apply.
-Complete applications will consist of the University Graduate Application, three letters of reference (minimum of two must be academic); official transcripts; and the University application fee.
+Complete applications will consist of the University Graduate Application, three letters of reference (minimum of two must be academic); official transcripts (Mail transcripts to: Graduate School Biology Programs, UCD, P.O.
+Box 173364, CB 163, Denver, CO 80217); and the University application fee.

 Students who have been admitted to a graduate program, but NEVER enrolled for courses, must go through the regular online process for admission.